-- F. Offsetting Assets and Liabilities In the ordinary course of business, the Fund enters into transactions subject to enforceable master netting or other similar agreements.
-Generally, the right of offset in those agreements allows the Fund to offset any exposure to a specific counterparty with any collateral received or delivered to that counterparty based on the terms of the agreements.
+F. Offsetting Assets and Liabilities - In the ordinary course of business, the Fund enters into transactions subject to enforceable master netting or other similar agreements.
+Generally, the right of offset in those agreements allows the Fund to set off any exposure to a specific counterparty with any collateral received or delivered to that counterparty based on the terms of the agreements.
 The Fund may pledge or receive cash and/or securities as collateral for derivative instruments and securities lending.
+Collateral held for derivative instruments at June 30, 2020 is presented in the Schedule of Investments.

 For financial reporting purposes, the Fund presents securities lending assets and liabilities on a gross basis in the Statement of Assets and Liabilities.
 Cash collateral held in the form of money market investments, if any, at June 30, 2020 is presented in the Schedule of Investments and in the Statement of Assets and Liabilities.
-Non-cash collateral is disclosed in Note 9 (Securities Lending). - G. Other-Security transactions are accounted for on trade date.
-Dividend income is recorded on the ex-dividend date except that certain dividends from foreign securities are recognized upon notification of the ex-dividend date.
-Interest income, including amortization of premiums and discounts, is accrued as earned.
-Realized gains and losses are determined based on the specific identification method.
+Non-cash collateral is disclosed in Note 9 (Securities Lending).